ogs22/cookbook/glossary/arg.md

-An abbreviation for argument, usually meaning the argument of a complex number - ie the angle between the number's position vector and the real line, in the complex plane.
+An abbreviation for argument, usually meaning the argument of a complex number - i.e. the angle between the numbers position vector